AngelitoJ/Catedromol/README.md

 units comunicate by message passing along the simulation.

-We are using rebar packaging and a concise use of geopt like facilities to build a selfconatined standalone executable that can be used as a normal Unix appalication (provided you have the erlang runtime somewhere).
+We are using rebar packaging and a concise use of geopt like facilities to build a selfconatined standalone executable that can be used as a normal Unix application (provided you have the erlang runtime somewhere).

 See the built-in instructions to the available modes of execution...